rodrimati1992/type_level/type_level_values/docs/attribute_typelevel.md

 - rename_consttype:
     Renames the ConstType generated for the Type.
-    ConstType is marker type used as the type of a ConstValue, in which ConstValue is the compiletime equivalent of a value.<br>
+    ConstType is marker type used as the "type" of a ConstValue, in which ConstValue is the compiletime equivalent of a value.<br>
     Of the form `rename_consttype = "new_name"`,the string must be a valid identifier.